robjordan/projector-control/README.md

 Arduino ESP8266 sketch to control a slide projector and camera, in order to digitise slides at high speed.

-# Digitising 35mm slides quickly using projector, DSLR camera and microcontroller
+# Digitising 35mm slides quickly using a projector, DSLR camera and a microcontroller

 ## The problem